agentile/imap-connections-benchmark/README.md

 Todo:

  - Simulate load/activity on the connections
- - Attempt raw stream (non-blocking) approach with Python
+ - Fix Python nonblocking socket approach (reiving data on the scoket)
  - Add C implementation
  - Add multiple account support in ini, so that more than 15 connections can be spawned. (max 15 connections per gmail account)